nikita-petrashen/mynet/README.md

 # mynet
-My implementation of an MLP for educational purposes using raw numpy.
+My implementation of an MLP for self-education purposes using raw numpy.

+Types of layers implemented: Linear, ReLu activation layer, BatchNorm Optimizing algorithm: Adam